 The Breastfeeding Book is one of many in the “Sears Library” (The Birth Book, The Pregnancy Book, The Vaccine Book, etc.).
 The Sears’ are well known for their attachment parenting style so if that is something that won’t work for you, you probably will be unhappy with this book.

 I wouldn’t call myself an attachment parent, per say, but I do lean more toward mommy and baby friendly practices.
 Therefore, I LOVED this book.
 You can use it as a reference book, meaning you can look up almost anything and they’ll have an answer for you.
 However, it is interesting enough to read cover to cover.

 If you are hoping to breastfeed but need some encouragement this book will definitely leave you feeling empowered!

 The Complete Book of Breastfeeding is helpful for the new mom that needs basic education on why breastfeeding is the best choice and how to get started on the right food.

 Many women like this book better than other books because it is less “breastfeeding pushy” and covers additional topics such as pumping, bottle feeding, going back to work and medications in length whereas other books are not as detailed.

 This book even has information about exercising while lactating, what to wear while breastfeeding and much more.

 I think this book is an excellent companion to a reference style breastfeeding book.

-Instead of spending time reading about why you should breastfeed, this book gets right to the point and tells you how.
+Instead of spending time reading about why you should breastfeed, The Nursing Mother’s Companion gets right to the point and tells you how.

 I would definitely recommend reading this book before you give birth, as reading with a newborn becomes a bit more challenging.